 Students think of as many ideas or examples as possible.
-Brainstorming is usually done as a whole class, but it can be done in groups or individually.
+Brainstorm is usually done in the whole class, but it can be done in groups.
 It is good for making lists, problem solving, finding out student's prior knowledge and getting all students involved.

-- 1. Give the class the topic or problem. - 2.
+i.
+Give the class the topic or problem.

+ii.
 Students call out their ideas, and the teacher or a student writes them on the board.
 All ideas are accepted.

-If it is a problem-solving brainstorm, students can agree or vote on the best ideas to develop further.
+If it is a problem solving brainstorm, students can agree or vote on the best ideas to develop further.
 The solutions can be worked on in groups or as a whole class.